Baron Fig Confidant - A simple notebook that needs a bit more work

 Baron Fig Confidant

 The “stay-flat” feature when the book is open has a byproduct of a “Stay kind of open” look when it’s closed.
-It feels like if you pus the "stay flat" feature, it shouldn't be a struggle to do so.
+It feels like if your marketing is pushing the "stay flat" feature, it shouldn't be a struggle to do so.

 Baron Fig Confidant